sftpplus/sftpplus-docs/src/doc_source/events/events.rst

-20057
-^^^^^

-:Message: Startup command "%(command)s" took more than "%(timeout)s" seconds to execute.
-:Groups: operational, process, failure, failure-high, failure-specific
-:From version: 1.6.0
-:To version: 3.47.0
-:Description: Called when startup command took to long to execute
-:Data:
-  :command: Command that was launched.

-  :timeout: Number of seconds after which the command execution was aborted.

 20058
 ^^^^^

 :Message: Internal error.
 Failed to get avatar for "%(username)s". %(details)s
 :Groups: operational, session, failure, failure-critical
 :From version: 1.6.0
-:To version: None
 :Description: None
 :Data:
   :details: Details about the failure.